BanelIconita/Amazon-Reviews-Classification-Thesis-Project/Readme.md

-The amazon_bulk file is a basic DNN that demonstrates data preprocessing and how to feed it to the model, also showing the accuracy isn't that great.
+The amazon_bulk file is a file that contains the preprocessing of amazon reviews and also a basic DNN, a RNN with GRU and a CNN that classify the reviews with close to 90% accuracy.